1. Home

 11. Unit convenor can transfer grades to SAMIS using Grade Transfer

-Only the unit convenor (who has the Teacher + role in Moodle) can transfer the marks to SAMIS using Grade Transfer
+When you have finalised your grades and feedback, you can lift anonymity (lifting anonymity can be done only once for the whole cohort).
+Only the unit convenor (who has the Teacher + role in Moodle) can transfer the marks to SAMIS using Grade Transfer.

 Notes on Moderation and External Examiners